jonas089/L2-sequencer/README.md

 # Distributed L2 Sequencer
 Read the full [Litepaper](https://github.com/jonas089/PoRD/blob/master/whitepaper%2Fsequencer.md)

+> [!INFO]
+> I am not done with this project and will definitely return to address finality and improve the synchronization logic.
+Due to my job I currently don't have capacity but that will change!

 > [!WARNING]
 > This is a research project and hasn't been audited.
 Use at your own risk.